chollenb-cnhp/BulkCAT/README.md

 # BulkCAT
-Multispecies NatureServe rarity rank calculator
+Multispecies NatureServe element rarity rank calculator

 Created by Clark Hollenberg at the Colorado Natural Heritage Program, October 2024

 **Introduction**

 This script imports a .csv file with rows containing multi-species point occurrence data and WGS84 latitude, longitude coordinates.
-The output is a xlsx file containing extent of occurrence (EOO), area of occupancy with count of 2 x 2km grid cells (AOO), number of hypothetical Element Occurrences (EOs), and calculated rarity rank.
+The output is a .xlsx file containing extent of occurrence (EOO) in square-km, area of occupancy with count of 2 x 2km grid cells (AOO), number of hypothetical Element Occurrences (EOs), and calculated rarity rank.
 This enables large multi-species calculations which have limited functionality on RARECAT.
 Calculated values may differ from RARECAT by 1% at larger scales.

 **Input data for ranking**

-The input csv should include at least three columns:
+The input .csv should include at least three columns:

 •	SNAME – species name